 1 Other than a nongovernmental entity sponsor that has been designated by the Fair Political Practices Commission as one that does not trigger a disclosure requirement.
 See Regulations of Fair Political Practices Commission, Title 2, Division 6, California Codes of Regulations §18755(d).

 Standing Order 100.4(dd) states the conditions under which a proposal for extramural support must be submitted to The Regents for authorized University approval.
 A general discussion of Regental approval can be found in Chapter 10, Sections 10-211 through 10-217.
-Procedures for submitting proposals for Regental approval are issued via RPAC (Contract and Grant) Memos.
+Procedures for submitting proposals for Regental approval are issued via RPAC Research and Technology Transfer Memos.

-Procedures for the submission of proposals which exceed campus delegations of authority, but do not require Regental approval, are also set forth via RPAC (Contract and Grant) Memos.
+Procedures for the submission of proposals which exceed campus delegations of authority, but do not require Regental approval, are also set forth via RPAC Research and Technology Transfer Memos.

 Executive Order 12372 on intergovernmental review of federal programs allows states to set up procedures for reviewing federal assistance programs which affect them.
 The Order requires federal agencies to either follow State recommendations on proposed federal funding or explain their reasons for not doing so.
 (See Section 2-F03.)
 The specific programs of federal agencies which require clearinghouse submission are noted in their Assistance.
 The federal agency issuing the RFP or RFA is responsible for specifying if the submission of an SF-424 is required for the specific program.
 The University is not responsible for making this determination.
 At the time a proposal for a federal program which requires review by the State is submitted to the federal agency, a copy of Standard Form SF-424 is submitted for the proposed project to the State "single point of contact,” along with the narrative portion of the proposal.
 (See Section 2-F07.)
 In California, the required copy of the SF-424 is submitted to: